GuideNepalMutual FundInvestingNAVSEBONFactsheet

 1. Once a quarter, pull the latest factsheet for every scheme you hold.

 2. Compare it to the same scheme's factsheet from 6 months earlier (most fund managers archive these on their websites).
-Look at four numbers: NAV, AUM, expense ratio, top-3 holdings overlap.
+Four numbers: NAV, AUM, expense ratio, top-3 holdings overlap.

 3. Pull the NEPSE index level at both dates.
 Compute how the NAV moved versus NEPSE.
 If the fund underperformed NEPSE by more than 3 percentage points over six months without an obvious mandate-driven reason, ask why.

 4. Look at concentration drift.
-If the top-3 holdings have grown from 18% to 28% of the portfolio over six months, the manager has consolidated positions.
-Sometimes that's conviction; sometimes it's reluctance to sell into weakness.
-The factsheet narrative section, if there is one, often tells you which.
+Top-3 holdings climbing from 18% to 28% of the portfolio over six months tells you the manager has consolidated positions.
+Sometimes that is conviction.
+Sometimes it is reluctance to sell into weakness.
+The factsheet narrative section, when there is one, often tells you which.

-This whole exercise takes 20 minutes per scheme per quarter.
-Do it for two years and your sense of which fund managers are honest with their factsheets becomes calibrated in a way no single-day comparison can match.
+The whole exercise runs about 20 minutes per scheme per quarter.
+Do it for two years and your sense of which fund managers are honest with their factsheets gets calibrated in a way no single-day comparison can match.

 How this connects to the FD-vs-MF-vs-CIT decision